Stargard: World War II

 In 1939, during the German invasion of Poland, which started World War II, the Germans established the Dulag L temporary camp for Polish (including Kashubian) prisoners of war and civilians near Stargard, which in October 1939 was transformed into the large prisoner-of-war camp Stalag II-D. Then, after the battle of France in 1940, also the French, the Dutch and Belgians were held there, from 1941 also Yugoslavian and Soviet POWs, from 1942 also thousands of Canadians captured at Dieppe, one of whom was Gerald MacIntosh Johnston, a Canadian actor, who was killed trying to escape, and after 1943 also Italians.
 The POWs were subjected to racial segregation, and Poles, Africans, Arabs, Jews and Soviet troops were separated from POWs of other nationalities and subjected to worse treatment.
 Serbs also faced more severe treatment.
+Some 6,000 POWs and civilians died in the camp.

 There were also two subcamps of the Ravensbrück concentration camp, one in Stargard and one in the present-day district of Kluczewo, as well as seven forced labour camps.
 The Polish resistance organized a district of the Union of Armed Struggle and Home Army in Stargard, under the cryptonym "Starka".
 Polish underground press was distributed in the city.

 In February 1945, one of the last German armoured offensives, Operation Solstice, was launched from the Stargard area.
 The local population was evacuated by the Germans on the order of Heinrich Himmler before the approaching Soviets in the final stages of the war.

 As a result of World War II the town again became part of Poland, under territorial changes demanded by the Soviet Union at the Potsdam Conference.
 Polish local administration was appointed on March 23, 1945.
 The town was repopulated by Poles, many of whom were displaced from former eastern Poland annexed by the Soviet Union.